Table of Contents

 The general practitioner (or family doctor) is the first contact for any medical issue or health concern his patients might have.
 Whether it is teenagers, parents, adults, or seniors; whether it is a simple cold, a cut wound, or even chronic diseases – the wide range of people with different concerns is what makes this job so special and challenging.

 The particularities of a long-term healthcare relationship between physician and patient are especially important for the general practitioner.
 While medical specialists can also have long-term relationships with their patients, the contact mainly focuses on a certain problem area.
+It involves collection of the data related to health problems, diagnosis, plans to cure, healing, and support given to the patient.
 For many people, the general practitioner is the go-to doctor for any type of health problem, and family members often consult the same practice.

 This makes for a comprehensive patient-physician relationship, which encompasses both medical and biopsychosocial aspects.
 Biopsychosocial refers to the interaction between body and mind within a social context.
 The social context becomes apparent through the patient’s descriptions about his life as well as through indirect anamnesis by information and impressions of family members.

 In line with a holistic approach to healthcare, general practitioners usually work closely in interdisciplinary collaboration with other (specialized) physicians and healthcare professionals.
+Interdisciplinary approach means a team of physicians and healthcare professionals who work together to assess diagnosis, medical or surgical intervention, setting of goal and creation of a care plan.
 It is advisable as general practitioner to introduce oneself personally or by phone to the respective practices to get an impression of the treatments offered by other professionals.